Hadevsh/Dutch-Roadmap/Stage 1/Week 2/Lesson 20: Week 2 Review & Story Challenge – Combining Everything You've Learned.md

 3. I go to work at 8 o’clock.
 4. In the evening I do the dishes and vacuum.
 5. My house has a kitchen, a living room and two bedrooms.

+#### Story Challenge
+**Write a short paragraph (8–10 sentences)** in Dutch:
+- Describe your home 🏡
+- Your daily routine (morning to evening) ☀️🌙
+- What chores you do 🧽
+- What you like to do in your free time 🎧📖

+**Example Story:**
+> Ik woon in een appartement in de stad.
+Elke ochtend sta ik om half zeven op.
+Ik was me en kleed me aan.
+Daarna eet ik ontbijt en ga ik naar mijn werk.
+Na werk kom ik thuis en maak ik avondeten.
+Ik doe de afwas en stofzuig de vloer.
+Mijn huis heeft een woonkamer, een keuken en een kleine tuin.
+In de avond lees ik of kijk ik tv.
+Ik ga meestal om 11 uur naar bed.

+✍️ **Now it’s your turn!** You can write your story here, and I’ll help polish it if needed.

+#### Reflection
+Think about the past 2 weeks of Dutch:
+- ✅ What are you proud of?
+- 🤔 What was hardest for you?
+- 📌 What do you want more practice with?
+- 🎯 What would you like to learn next?